Command Line Arguments

 where GRANTBLOB represents your unique grant blob, telling the program to which user to add the computer.
 Wherever you see a reference to a blob or grant blob in the examples below, replace it with the appropriate value for your case.

-Note: ".../start /..." in the link above means the ISL AlwaysOn will be downloaded during the installation process, which is not recommended if you will be using it as part of mass deployment tools.
-For that purpose, the 'start' should be replaced with 'download'.
+Mass Deployment: ".../start/..." in the link above means the ISL AlwaysOn will be downloaded during the installation process, which is NOT recommended if you will be using it as part of mass deployment tools.
+For that purpose, the 'start' should be replaced with ‘download’.
+This way the full version of ISL AlwaysOn will be downloaded before the installation.

 grant | grant_silent